Psalms For Life

 for days and years without end.

 Since sheep are easily spooked by fast moving water, our shepherd leads us to quiet waters.
-Most English translations render the next line, “he restores my soul,” but the Hebrew verb (shuv) can also be translated “he brings me back,” which is how the Septuagint, Syriac Peshitta, ancient Armenian, and most Arabic translations render it.
+Most English translations render the next line, “he restores my soul,” but the Hebrew verb (shuv) can also be translated “he brings me back.”
+Biblical scholar Kenneth Bailey argues convincingly that we should translate it that way, which is how the Septuagint, Syriac Peshitta, ancient Armenian, and most Arabic translations render it.
 Bleating loudly and trembling violently, a lost sheep is easy prey.
 But when we go astray, our shepherd lovingly brings us back to the right path.

 In verse 4, we traverse the “valley of the shadow of death” or “darkest valley,” either translation being possible.
 David has in mind isolated badland gorges where death lurks in the shadows.
 God doesn’t offer us a trouble-free existence, but truly letting him be God can yield a worry-free life, even facing danger.[1]
 God guides and protects with fierce gentleness, freeing us to live joyfully, fully alive, despite life’s brokenness and pain.